The First April 1900

 ASG Archives and Records Center

 American Samoa's Office of Archives and Records Management (OARM) is an Executive Branch Office under the Dept. of Administrative Services.
 While primarily a records management service for government offices, it also helps the general public with government archives and records information needs.
 For example, Federal Public Law 99-396 Sec.
-15 is a One U.S. National Parent Law requiring residential evidence.
-Passport residency researches for applicants are therefore conducted on archived Censuses, Passenger Lists and Tax lists.
+15 is a One U.S. National Parent Law requiring parental residential evidence for Passport applicants of Am.
+Samoa ancestry.
+Residency researches for an applicant's parent are typically conducted on ASG Censuses, Passenger Lists and Tax lists.
 OARM also provides certified evidence for the public from various government branch department archives and records.
+It also assists the ASG Office of Vital Statistics with archived Birth, Marriage and Death records.

-It also guides local and national researchers to various holdings, such as 1900-1974 High Court Matai and Land Title cases.
-Public government files and media from the Executive, Legislative and Judicial Branches between 1900-1998 can also be provided.
+Finding Guides to local and national resources of various holdings, such as 1900-1974 High Court Matai and Land Title cases are also compiled.
+Public government files and media from the Executive, Legislative and Judicial Branches between 1900-2000 is also provided.
 Research about American Samoa's indigenous language and culture is especially available.
-Practical advice on how to recover and conserve archives and records after disasters can also be obtained.
+And practical advice on how to recover and conserve archives and records after disasters can also be obtained.

-Records Management guidance to government offices about the cycle f creating, controlling, storing and preserving archives or destroying temporary records and non-records is also done in accordance with local and national laws.
-Visit us at Tafuna Village, Tutuila Island, American Samoa or call for an appointment at 684-699-6848.
+Records Management guidance to government offices about the cycle of creating, controlling, storing and preserving archives or destroying temporary records and non-records is also done in accordance with local and national laws.
+Visit us at Tafuna Airport Village, Tualauta, Tutuila Island, American Samoa or call for an appointment at 684-699-6848.

-Prior to 1978, the U.S. Navy and Dept. of Interior had not established a local archives dept. or records building in American Samoa.
-In 1969, the majority of local government archives were sent to the U.S. National Archives in San Francisco by DOI Governor Owen Aspinal.
+During the 1900-51 U.S. Navy and 1951-1978 Dept. of Interior periods a specific archives dept. or records building was not established and information was held in various locales.
+By 1969, the majority of local government archives were identified and sent to the U.S. National Archives in San Francisco by DOI Governor Owen Aspinal.
 With the start of a local Am.
 Samoa Government electorate in 1978, remaining government archives were recognized and stored at several intermediate locations.
 These included the Fagatogo and Utulei administrative buildings, a Samoana High School WWII era quonset hut, an old Naval Station warehouse in Fagatogo, and a prior Tafuna Air Force Housing cafeteria.
 The need for local Archives and Records Management laws and regulations was then acknowledged and created by the Am.
-Samoa Legislature in 1984 and placed under the Executive Branch.
-An initial Records Management Office was subsequently transferred to the Dept. of Administrative Services by Executive Order in 1985 after a permanent staff and location were established.
-The first ASG Archives Office occupied a renovated 1908 Naval Station Fita Fita Jail with the Territorial Registrar Office.
-In 1991 the Territorial Registrar was transferred to the Office of the Attorney General and became a separate facility.
+Samoa Legislature in 1984 and placed under the Executive Branch Governor's Office.
+The initial Records Management Office was subsequently transferred to the Dept. of Administrative Services by a Governor A.P.
+Lutali Executive Order in 1985 and a permanent staff and facilities were established.
+The first ASG Archives Office occupied the renovated 1908 Naval Station Fita Fita Jail with the Territorial Registrar Office.
+In 1991 the Territorial Registrar was transferred to the Office of the Attorney General and so it became a separate facility.
 A new Records Center named after Governor Peter Tali Coleman was then built and dedicated at Tafuna in 1991.
-The National Historical Registry Naval Station Jail Archives was afterwards consolidated and moved into the new Tafuna Records Center in 1998.
-The current Office of Archives and Records Management (OARM) is therefore staffed by a Territorial Archivist, Division Head, Senior Adm.
+The National Historical Registry Fita Fita Naval Station Jail Archives was afterwards consolidated and moved into the new Tafuna Records Center in 1998.
+The ASG Office of Archives and Records Management (OARM) is therefore staffed by a Territorial Archivist, Division Head, Senior Adm.
 Asst and two Adm.
-Assistants to serve your information needs.
+Assistants to serve government and public information needs.
 OARM functions under ASCA Title 4 Ch 12 and ASAC Title 2 Ch 3 regulations.

 PL 99-396 Sec 15 English Samoan